Lenape: Name

+The name Lenni Lenape originates from two autonyms, Lenni, which means "genuine, pure, real, original", and Lenape, meaning "real person" or "original person".
+Lënu may be translated as "man".
+Adam DePaul, the Storykeeper of the Lenape Nation of Pennsylvania, calls the name "an anglicized grammatical error that basically translates as the 'original people people.'"
+While acknowledging that some Lenape do identify as Lenni Lenape or Delaware, DePaul says "the best word to use when referring to us is simply 'Lenape.'"

-The Lenape, when first encountered by Europeans, were a loose association of related peoples who spoke similar languages and shared familial bonds in an area known as Lenapehoking, the Lenape traditional territory, which spanned what is now eastern Pennsylvania, New Jersey, Lower New York, and eastern Delaware.
+When first encountered by European settlers, the Lenape were a loose association of closely related peoples who spoke similar languages and shared familial bonds in an area known as Lenapehoking, the Lenape historical territory, which spanned what is now eastern Pennsylvania, New Jersey, Lower New York Bay, and eastern Delaware.

-The tribe's common name Delaware is not of Native American origin.
-English colonists named the Delaware River for the first governor of the Province of Virginia, Thomas West, 3rd Baron De La Warr, whose title was ultimately derived from French.
-(For etymology of the surname, see Earl De La Warr§Etymology.)
-The English colonists then began to call the Lenape the "Delaware Indians" because of where they lived.
-Swedish colonists also settled in the area, and Swedish-language sources listed the Lenape as the Renappi.
+The tribe's common name Delaware comes from the French language.
+English colonists named the Delaware River for the first governor of the Province of Virginia, Lord De La Warr.
+The British colonists began to call the Lenape the Delaware Indians because of where they lived.

-Territory
+Swedish colonists also settled in the area, and Swedish sources called the Lenape the Renappi.

+Historical homelands

-Traditional Lenape lands, the Lenapehoking, was a large territory that encompassed the Delaware Valley of eastern Pennsylvania and New Jersey from the north bank of the Lehigh River along the west bank of the Delaware then south into Delaware and the Delaware Bay.
-Their lands also extended west from western Long Island and New York Bay, across the Lower Hudson Valley in New York into the lower Catskills and a sliver of the upper edge of the North Branch Susquehanna River.
-On the west side, the Lenape lived in numerous small towns along the rivers and streams that fed the waterways, and likely shared the hunting territory of the Schuylkill River watershed with the rival Iroquoian Susquehannock.
+The historical Lenape country, Lenapehoking (Lënapehòkink), was a large territory that encompassed the Delaware and Lehigh Valley regions of eastern Pennsylvania and New Jersey from the north bank of the Lehigh River along the west bank of the Delaware River into Delaware and the Delaware Bay.
+Their lands also extended west from western Long Island and New York Bay, across the Lower Hudson Valley in New York to the lower Catskills and a sliver of the upper edge of the North Branch Susquehanna River.
+On the west side, the Lenape lived in several small towns along the rivers and streams that fed the waterways, and likely shared the hunting territory of the Schuylkill River watershed with the rival Iroquoian Susquehannock.

+Today, the Munsee-Delaware Nation has its own Indian reserve, Munsee-Delaware Nation 1, in southwest Ontario.
+The Delaware Nation at Moraviantown has a small, 13 sqmi reserve in Chatham-Kent, Ontario.
+The Delaware of Six Nations shares the Glebe Farm 40B in Brantford, Ontario, and Six Nations Indian Reserve No. 40, shared with six Haudenosaunee peoples in Ontario.

+The Stockbridge-Munsee Community has a 22139 acre Indian reservation in Wisconsin, with 16255 acre held in federal trust.
+The Delaware Nation has a tribal jurisdictional area in Caddo County, Oklahoma, that they share with the Caddo Nation and Wichita and Affiliated Tribes.

 Languages

 The Unami and Munsee languages belong to the Eastern Algonquian language group and are largely mutually intelligible.
 Moravian missionary John Heckewelder wrote that Munsee and Unami "came out of one parent language."
-Today, only a few Delaware First Nation elders in Moraviantown, Ontario, fluently speak Munsee; however, adults and children are learning the languages in various programs.
+As of 2023, only a few Delaware First Nation elders in Moraviantown, Ontario, fluently speak Munsee.